DevFlutterDoc/DevFlutterDoc/README.md

 - 🌱 I’m currently learning **ML/AR Based Applications.**

-- 🤝 I’m looking for help with **Flutter IOS App Development**

-- ⚡ Fun fact is **We Develop Apps with Single Code Base for all the Platforms**
+- ⚡ Fun fact is **We Develop Apps with a Single Code Base for all the Platforms**

 - 💼 Want to Reach me, *[email](mailto:devdilanka@gmail.com)*